Disc Degeneration and Lower Back Pain

 Outcomes and Prognosis

-- Natural History: Favorable.
-Many patients stabilize ("burn out") as the spine stiffens.
+- Natural History: favourable.
+Many patients settle as the segment stiffens into the stabilisation phase.

 - Predictors of Poor Outcome: